CloudHealth/nagios-contrib/README.md

 nagios-contrib
 ==============

-Cloudhealth specific Nagios scripts
+CloudHealth specific Nagios scripts.

-Performance Data
+Uploading Performance Data
 ----------------

-Cloudhealth's API has the ability to take in the raw service performance data and parse it without you needing to convert it into a metric first.
+CloudHealth's Platform API has the ability to take in the raw service performance data and parse it without you needing to convert it into a metric first.

 ### Setup